 Drivers everywhere do not wake up wondering what they are going to do if they get into an accident, and understandably so.
 Nobody wants to worry about something like that.
 However, accidents do happen, and when they do, you should be prepared.
 Keeping a cool head and sticking to the plan can dramatically help the outcome of a car accident, especially if you are not the one at fault.
 If you would like to learn more about what to do after a car accident, please read on.

 What are the most frequent causes of car accidents?

-Car accidents can be caused by several factors, including faulty car parts, poor road conditions, negligent road design, or inclement weather conditions, such as heavy rain or black ice.
+Car accidents can be caused by several factors, including faulty car parts, poor road conditions, negligent road design, or inclement weather conditions, such as heavy rain.
 However, rather unsurprisingly, the most common cause of car accidents is driver negligence.
 Some examples of negligent driving behavior are as follows:

 What do I do after a car accident?

 The first thing you should do is call the police.
 You should then ask the other party for their insurance information and their name.
 You may take a picture of this info.
 From there, you will notify your insurance company, which will get the claims process started.
 Keep in mind that even if the other party is visibly angry, you should not engage him or her.
 This will only make the situation worse.
 If you feel unsafe, you can always stay on the phone with the police until they arrive.
 If you are injured or plan on filing a personal injury claim, you must seek medical attention immediately after your accident.
 A physician will treat your injuries and provide you with medical documentation that you may use to prove your personal injury claim.